liefery-it-legacy/blog/_posts/2018-07-31-to-optimize-your-workflow-make-it-disappear.md

 tickets they belong to are connected tightly, they should be equally connected within their tools.

-It is the responsibility of the workflow to provide the required context to on a task with one tool so that you do not need to switch to a different tool in between.
+It is the workflow's responsibility to provide the required context to the tool which is used for a task so that you do not need to switch to a different tool in between.
 I mean, you defined this tool to work best for the task at hand, why leave it? :smile:.
 Forcing people into switching services just to work on one specific task is neither efficient nor enjoyable.

 We use [Tickety-Tick](https://github.com/bitcrowd/tickety-tick) to solve this problem.
 Tickety-Tick is a browser extension made by our friends at